AlexTrew/recipe-machine-2/README.md

-Utilities for running "recipe machine".
+# Utilities for running "Recipe Machine".
-"Recipe machine" is a raspberry pi 3 that sits in my kitchen and displays recipes.
+"Recipe Machine" is a raspberry pi 3 that sits in my kitchen and displays recipes.
 Its more convenient than juggling cookbooks or messing about with your phone in the kitchen.

 This repo consists of: